amiv-eth/amivapi/README.md

 AMIV API is available as a [Docker](https://www.docker.com) container with the name [amiveth/amivapi](https://hub.docker.com/r/amiveth/amivapi/).

-You only need to install Docker, nothing else is required.
+You only need to install Docker, nothing else is required.cd ..

 ### Manual Installation for Development